UCC International Office courses

 Skills and Careers Information

-Students who take this course gain a new understanding of how people in the past, and indeed the present, use material culture (monuments and artefacts) to express social status, ideology, identity and gender.
-Some students choose to build upon what they have learned by taking other archaeology modules when term begins.
-Some choose to take one or more additional modules in the area of Irish Studies offered by, for example, History, Irish, English, Folklore and Music as well as Archaeology.
+Students who take this course gain a new understanding of how people in the past, and indeed the present, use material culture (monuments and artefacts) to express social status, ideology, identity, and gender.
+Some students choose to build upon what they have learned by taking other archaeology and anthropology modules when the semester begins.

 Requirements